 This clause describes the procedures for 5G ProSe direct discovery procedure over PC5 interface.
 The purpose of the 5G ProSe direct discovery procedure over PC5 interface is to enable a ProSe-enabled UE to detect and identify another ProSe-enabled UE over PC5 interface.

 To perform 5G ProSe direct discovery procedure over PC5 interface, the UE is configured with the related information as described in clause 5.2.3 and the UE interacts with 5G DDNMF as specified in clause 6.2 when it is in coverage to obtain the related parameters (e.g. ProSe application code, ProSe restricted code).
+If a UE cannot derive any of the necessary configurations (e.g. default destination layer-2 ID for initial discovery signalling) according to the mapping rules for the ProSe identifier of a ProSe service (see 3GPP TS 24.555 [17]), then the UE is not allowed to perform any operation as specified in clause 6.2.14 for the ProSe service.

 The following models for 5G ProSe direct discovery procedure over PC5 interface as specified in 3GPP TS 23.304 [2] are supported: